SFPA-Sponsored Poetry Contests

 Contest Update:

-Results of the 2023 contest have now been posted.
+The 2024 Contest winners have now been announced.
 Congratulations to the winners!

 Prizes: In each category (Dwarf, Short, Long): $150 First Prize, $75 Second Prize, $25 Third Prize.
 Publication on the SFPA website for first through third places.